Rabax55/MINA---P2P-O2C---Snapp/README.md

    (And hey: this is setting a new dimensioned benchmark perspective wrt to tps, right?).
 Anyway...

-3. What i would like to implement on MINA, is the complete (automated) process steps of a Procure-to-Pay process (the buyers view), and the corresponding Order-to-Cash process (from a vendors view) between backend systems of enterprises, e.g. ERP-Systems.
+3. What i would like to implement on MINA, is the complete (automated) process steps of a Procure-to-Pay process (the buyers view), and the corresponding Order-to-Cash process (from a vendors view) between backend systems of enterprises, e.g. ERP-Systems, "governed" by a Snapp.
    I have a prototype solution running on a Ethereum-based BESU-network.
 It's private/permissioned at the moment, but that doesn't matter for it's inner "ticking" in principle (and smootly abstracts for open questions like "gas"-costs, tps, L2-questions and the like...).
 Now heading for a public chain - MINA's ZKP-design-priciples being the (only) appropriate candidate, as far as i see: businesses hate "publicity", and never will use a public chain, where a sophisticated "Mr. Robot" can put appropriate markers to gain insight into their competition-standings...

-4. The prototype implements a Finit-State-Machine Smart-Contract w/ nine (or so) defined states, the processes named above are in per instance.
-   It controls the allowed next steps (or their declinements) until reaching the FSM-end: from 'Order placed' over 'Order accepted', 'Delivery executed', 'Delivery accepted' to 'Bill issued' and 'Vendor invoice accepted'.
+4. The prototype implements a Finit-State-Machine Smart-Contract w/ nine (or so) defined states, the processes named above are in at a given time per instance.
+The contract controls the allowed next steps (or their declinements) until reaching the FSM-end: from 'Order placed' over 'Order accepted', 'Delivery executed', 'Delivery accepted' to 'Bill issued' and 'Vendor invoice accepted'.
    Payment and any kind of Token/Tokenisation are out of scope.
-   This is - imho - not a lack of features, but a nice attribute of the use case: except for tx-payments, one doesn't need to care about the crypto space speculation/Token ups-and-downs...
+The latter is is - imho - not a lack of features, but a nice attribute of the use
+   case: except for tx-payments, one doesn't need to care about the crypto space speculation/Token-value ups-and-downs, while bringing a valid solution to 'every-day operations' of enterprises...

 5. While the Snapp i think of would be the (kind of hidden although) core part of the whole scenario, it's completely embedded into ERP-System- orchestration of the respective Snapp-participants: Orders (from a buyer) are automatically prooved and posted at a vendor system, shipments